-The Board, acting as the governing body of the District, may amend these Rules and Regulations or put forth new rules in accordance with ORS Chapters 190, 198, and 451, as applicable.
+The Board, acting as the governing body of the District, may amend these Rules and Regulations or put forth new rules in accordance with applicable Oregon law.

 Unless otherwise exempted by the provisions of these Rules and Regulations, the provisions related to sanitary sewers apply to all areas within the District's Service Area where the District provides sanitary sewer service (Rate Zones 1 and 2), and the provisions related to surface water services apply to all areas within the District's Service Area where the District provides surface water services (Rate Zones 2 and 3).
 These Rules and Regulations do not apply in areas where another municipality's jurisdiction supersedes the District's authority.